ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_brief_overview.rst

 This configuration includes a simulation_mode flag.
 When simulation_mode is TRUE a TileSimulator will be constructed and used as the backend, when False a pyaavs.Tile object will be created to interface with the hardware as a backend.
-The Tile object is actually a factory, which returns either a Tile12 or a Tile16 object, depending on the Tango property *TpmVersion*.

 Tile brief architecture
 =======================